 Jackie Warnock, Manager of The Benwiskin Centre said, ”The EU Flower Ecolabel award is a great achievement for BEG and the Staff at The Benwiskin Centre who have implemented the measures and believe in encouraging responsible tourism.”

 By Noreen Duignan, Group member

 Since the foundation of BEG back in 1992, our consistent aim has been the enhancement and preservation of the environment.
-We have been very faithful to this aim over the years, particularly in our continued annual clean-ups of the locality.
+We have been very faithful to our aims over the years, particularly in our continued annual clean-ups of the locality.
 Combined with this, we have developed the Mill Site in The Gleniff Horseshoe as an amenity area with walks, picnic area and restoration of the stables on the site.
-Over the years we have planted hardwood trees, while at The Benwiskin Centre we are currently running our 8th year of our community garden.
+Over the years we have planted hardwood trees, while at The Benwiskin Centre we are currently running our 12th year of our community garden.

 Participants of this project learn all about organic gardening from the digging stage to the final cooking of the vegetables and fruit.

 At the Centre we operate a reduce, re-use and recycle policy.
 As an extension of our efforts to preserve and enhance the environment, we have installed solar panels with the purpose of eventually eliminating our need for oil thereby using natural energy and easing our dependence on fossil fuels.

 The Benwiskin Centre was listed at number 1 in the ‘Top Five Green Hostels in Europe’ in an article written by Catherine Mack for the National Geographic’s Traveller Magazine.